 Evenings with Enrique

-Fans of Alférez’s work can purchase the recently-released Enrique Alférez: Sculptor by Katie Bowler Young onsite at “Evenings with Enrique” in the Botanical Gardens’ gift shop.
-Published by The Historic New Orleans Collection, the book chronicles the life of the preeminent artist and was made possible with support from The Helis Foundation and members of The Historic New Orleans Collection’s 2019 Bienville Circle and Laussat Society.
+Fans of Alférez’s work can also purchase Enrique Alférez: Sculptor by Katie Bowler Young onsite at Evenings with Enrique at the Oscar J. Tolmas Center, the entrance to the Botanical Garden.
+Published by The Historic New Orleans Collection in 2021, the book chronicles the life of the preeminent artist and was made possible with support from The Helis Foundation and members of The Historic New Orleans Collection’s 2019 Bienville Circle and Laussat Society.